-For instance, they may have hundreds, or thousands, of clients and link 5, 10, 20, or more, client websites to another chiropractic website they have built, host on their own servers and control.
+For instance, they may have hundreds, or thousands, of clients and link 5, 10, 20, or more, client websites to another chiropractic website they have built and host on their own servers.

 In the past Google has penalized similar schemes (link farms, blog networks) for trying to game the system with non-legitimate backlinks in an attempt to improve the SEO for a website.